tirmizee/SpringBoot-Redis-Lettuce-Cluster-Pool-Example/README.md

 ### note

-    - cluster supports for redis v.3 or greater
+    - cluster supports for redis v.3 or greater.
-    - enabled automatically if "commons-pool2" is available.
+    - pool enabled automatically if "commons-pool2" is available.

 ### Reference